bolderflight/excitation/README.md

 # Doublet121
 This class implements a 1-2-1 doublet.

-**Doublet121(float dur_s, float amp)** Creates a 1-2-1 doublet give the duration of one of the steps (seconds) and amplitude.
+**Doublet121(const float dur_s, const float amp)** Creates a 1-2-1 doublet give the duration of one of the steps (seconds) and amplitude.
 The total duration of the excitation is 4 times the step duration.

 ```C++
 /* Creates a 5 second doublet, amplitude of 2 */
 bfs::Doublet121 doublet(5.0f, 2.0f);
 ```

-**float Run(float time_s)** Computes the excitation output given the time since the start of the excitation.
+**float Run(const float time_s)** Computes the excitation output given the time since the start of the excitation.

 ```C++
 /* Get the excitation output at 3 seconds */